Willy Vandersteen: Themes and influences in the work of Vandersteen

 Willy Vandersteen used a wild variety of themes and influences in his work from early on.
 He made fairytales, historic series, westerns, but also science fiction and many contemporary comics.
 While some series like De Familie Snoek and Bessy stuck very close to their origin (an everyday Flemish contemporary family for the former, and a pioneer family in the American Old West in the latter), others were more loose.
-De Rode Ridder, the story of a medieval knight, wandered from Arthurian tales over the crusades until the explorations of the fifteenth and sixteenth century, thereby spanning some ten centuries, and later (when Vandersteen was less involved in the series) brought in many elements of sword and sorcery and fantasy.Suske and Wiske is a contemporary series, but many stories used the plot device of time travelling, either by a machine or by some poetic device.
+De Rode Ridder, the story of a medieval knight, wandered from Arthurian tales over the crusades until the explorations of the fifteenth and sixteenth century, thereby spanning some ten centuries, and later (when Vandersteen was less involved in the series) brought in many elements of sword and sorcery and fantasy.

+Suske and Wiske is a contemporary series, but many stories used the plot device of time travelling, either by a machine or by some poetic device.
 This enabled stories to evolve in a myriad of periods, often again in the Middle Ages though.
 Furthermore, did Vandersteen use local legends of Antwerp and Limburg, parodies of American superhero series like Batman, science fiction, and popular TV series.
 Vandersteen also got inspiration from the different long journeys he made, like his long trip to the Far East in 1959.
 Some of the earliest realistic comics of Willy Vandersteen also clearly show the strong influence he has had from American comics like Prince Valiant and Tarzan, but he later developed his own distinctive style.

 International success

 Vandersteen always strived to have success beyond Flanders, and reduced the typically Flemish character of his comics soon after his debut.
 He already worked and published in French during the War, and already in the 1940s he expanded the reach of Suske en Wiske to the Netherlands with some newspaper publications, and to Wallonia and France through the publication in Tintin magazine.
 All Suske en Wiske albums, and many albums of other series like De Familie Snoek, were also published in French by Erasme.
 Bessy was even first created for a Walloon newspaper, before being translated in Dutch.
 By 1978, an estimated 80 million Suske en Wiske albums had been sold in Dutch.

 Other countries and languages followed soon.
-The first German translations appeared in 1954, and in the 1960s Bessy and to a lesser extent Jerom were an enormous success, with combined over a 1000 weekly comics with a circulation of some 200,000 copies.
+The first German translations appeared in 1954, and in the 1960s Bessy and to a lesser extent Jerom were an enormous success, with combined over 1000 weekly comics with a circulation of some 200,000 copies.
 Later in the 1950s followed publications in Chile and Portugal, and Spain followed in the 1960s.
 In the following years, Vandersteen's comics and especially Suske en Wiske were published in dozens of languages, but in most cases only one or a few albums are translated.
 More 9 albums were published in the United States, and in Sweden 69 albums were published, accompanied by merchandising.
 The Finnish series experienced success as well.